103E Filley Hall

-Azzam taught applied microeconomics as a Teaching Fellow at Harvard University and empirical industrial organization as a Fulbright Scholar at the Swedish University of Agricultural Sciences.
+Azzam taught applied microeconomics as a Teaching Fellow at Harvard University, empirical industrial organization as a Fulbright Scholar at the Swedish University of Agricultural Sciences, and applied welfare analysis for public policy at the University Mohammed VI Polytechnique in Morocco.
 He served as senior economic advisor at the Dubai Chamber of Commerce and Industry and as chair of the economics department at the University of Dubai, where he also taught undergraduate microeconomics and MBA managerial economics.

 He is a lifetime research fellow of the Economic Research Forum, a member of Phi Beta Delta, the Honor Society of International Scholars; and the recipient of the University of Nebraska 2008 Excellence in Graduate Education Award for Outstanding Contributions to Graduate Education.

-He is founder and past director of CAFIO: Center of Agricultural and Food Industrial Organization, founder and editor of JAFIO: Journal of Agricultural and Food Industrial Organization, and founder and managing editor of RURALS: Review of Undergraduate Research in Agricultural and Life Sciences.
-He served as associate editor of Middle East Development Journal, American Journal of Agricultural Economics, Western Journal of Agricultural Economics, and Agribusiness: An International Journal.
-He has numerous publications in internationally refereed journals.
+He is the founder and chief editor of JAFIO: Journal of Agricultural and Food Industrial Organization, and the founder and managing editor of RURALS: Review of Undergraduate Research in Agricultural and Life Sciences.
+He served as associate editor of the American Journal of Agricultural Economics, Western Journal of Agricultural Economics, Agribusiness: An International Journal, and Middle East Development Journal.